Semi-Autonomous E-Bike Dashboard & App

 Matching the user's mental model of e-bikes

-Maintaining a degree of user freedom
+Maintaining user freedom

 Enabling the user to easily use our design